-Alpheus Pike was born to Harrison Wallace Pike and Susan A. Mayberry Pike in Casco, Maine on August 14, 1846.1 The Pikes moved to Bloomington, Illinois in 1854, when Alpheus was eight years old.
+Alpheus Pike was born to Harrison Wallace and Susan A. (Mayberry) Pike in Casco, Maine on August 14, 1846.
+The Pikes moved to Bloomington, Illinois in 1854, when Alpheus was eight years old.
 The family followed Alpheus's uncle, Meshack Pike, who had previously moved to Bloomington and opened the Pike House Hotel in Downtown Bloomington.
-The Alpheus's father was a farmer, and Alpheus was the fifth of seven children.2
+Alpheus's father was a farmer, and Alpheus was the fifth of seven children.

-Alpheus attended school in Normal but left shortly after the start of the Civil War to join the Union Army.
-He travelled to Chicago and enlisted in Company F of the 39th Illinois Volunteer Infantry on September 9, 1861 just two weeks before his fifteenth birthday.3 Because Pike was underage, his father urged him to return home.
-Alpheus would not and remained in the Army.4 His older brothers Edward and Ivory served in the Union Army as well.5 After enlistment, he was sent first to St. Louis, Missouri then to Maryland, and finally to Virginia.
-At Fredericksburg, VA. he was among 80,000 troops inspected by President Abraham Lincoln and his staff who passed by on horseback.6 Soon, Pike was engaged in combat against Confederate troops commanded by General Thomas Jonathan "Stonewall" Jackson.
+Alpheus attended school in Normal but left shortly after the start of the United States Civil War to join the Union Army.
+He traveled to Chicago and enlisted in Company F of the 39th Illinois Volunteer Infantry on September 9, 1861 just two weeks before his fifteenth birthday.
+Because Pike was underage, his father urged him to return home.
+Alpheus would not and remained in the Army.
+His older brothers Edward and Ivory served in the Union Army as well.
+After enlistment, he was sent first to St. Louis, Missouri then to Maryland, and finally to Virginia.
+At Fredericksburg, VA. he was among 80,000 troops inspected by President Abraham Lincoln and his staff who passed by on horseback.
+Soon, Pike was engaged in combat against Confederate troops commanded by General Thomas Jonathan "Stonewall" Jackson.

 In early May, 1863 Pike's regiment sailed to a chain of islands near Charleston, South Carolina and began an attack on Fort Wagner.
-The 54th Massachusetts Colored Regiment-the first African American troops to fight during the Civil War-served in Pike's division and fired on Charleston from the mainland.
 On September 7, 1863 after four months of fighting, Confederate troops abandoned Fort Wagner.
 Union forces took possession of the stronghold and soon began bombarding the city of Charleston.
-From mid-November 1863 to mid-April 1864, Pike's regiment was encamped for the winter on Hilton Head Island, SC. where he passed on an opportunity to re-enlist:
+From mid-November 1863 to mid-April 1864, Pike's regiment was encamped for the winter on Hilton Head Island, SC..